feyyazakkus/pomocli/README.md

 PomoCLI uses desktop notifications to alert you when a session is complete.
 You can choose to repeat the session or cancel it.
 Upon cancellation, the total work time will be displayed.

 ## Dependencies
-chalk - Terminal string styling done right. node-notifier - A Node.js module for sending notifications on native Mac, Windows, and Linux (or Growl as fallback). yargs - Yargs helps you build interactive command line tools by parsing arguments and generating an elegant user interface.
+yargs - Yargs helps you build interactive command line tools by parsing arguments and generating an elegant user interface. node-notifier - A Node.js module for sending notifications on native Mac, Windows, and Linux (or Growl as fallback). chalk - Terminal string styling done right.

 ## Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request for any improvements or bug fixes.

-test
+## Features Open for Contribution
+- Save the total work time across sessions to a file.
+- Add an option to track task names/IDs.